Poised for the Future – Strengthening Your Position in the Electric Vehicle Charging Ecosystem

 The value chain can be grouped into three streams:

-Supplying energy – Everything from producing and transmitting energy from source to vehicle, to monitoring energy provider and recipient information and offering an easy-to-understand, easy-to-integrate payment system.
+Energy suppliers – Everything from producing and transmitting energy from source to vehicle, to monitoring energy provider and recipient information and offering an easy-to-understand, easy-to-integrate payment system.

-Offering e-mobility services – Everything from battery management and roaming environments to charging infrastructure and vehicle services to ensure flawless product performance, compliance with global standards, customer safety and satisfaction.
+E-mobility service providers – Everything from battery management and roaming environments to charging infrastructure and vehicle services to ensure flawless product performance, compliance with global standards, customer safety and satisfaction.

 All along the EV value chain, key industry players are finding multiple ways to contribute to ever-increasing EV adoption – and their company’s bottom line, reshaping the ecosystem to better align with customer preferences, charging habits, and financial circumstances.